I am not a professional photographer but I have never considered photography to be just an hobby, it has been an

-Interest for wildlife took me to remote areas of Borneo, Brazil, Canada, and Peru, I has been very interesting and lot of learning experiences.
+Interest for wildlife took me to remote areas of Borneo, Brazil, Canada, Peru and Sri Lanka, I has always been very interesting experiences.

 I retired in 2012, finally a free man I could travel as much as I wanted; in 2013 I had an 8 months journey across South East Asia, visited Bhutan, Cambodia, Laos, Myanmar, Thailand and Viet Nam, always with my cameras, the opportunities are unlimited, people, amazing people, beautiful people!
 I really like the Asian world, I settled in Vietnam.

 Please take a moment to view the images I have captured over the years.
 I consider myself very fortunate to have experienced some of earth’s most breathtaking locations, its amazing wildlife and people.
 It is my pleasure to share these places and images with you, if you have any questions, comments, or requests, please do not hesitate to contact me.
 Thanks for visiting!